AlexandraAncaGabor/huawei-health-app-final-project/README.md

 ## **Test cases**

-I formulated a comprehensive set of 34 test cases, encompassing various segments of the mobile application: Health, Device, and Me.
-These test cases were executed using an Android mobile device running version 11 (Samsung Galaxy A70) in conjunction with a Huawei Watch Fit.
+I created a comprehensive set of 32 test cases covering key areas of the mobile application: Health, Device, and Me.
+The tests were executed on an Android device (Samsung Galaxy A70, version 11) paired with a Huawei Watch Fit.

 - 🔍 [TC-001](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-001.md) - Verify sleep details display when "Huawei TruSleep" is disabled
 - 🔍 [TC-002](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-002.md) - Verify user receives a notification when toggling notifications off and on